aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

     ```

 ### III.
 Take User Input For the Filter - In-lab Part (20 minutes)
-This part will be run on `cs167` server.
+This part will be run on your `local` machine.

 In this part, we will customize our program by taking the desired response code from the user as a command line argument.